larryworm1127/autocomplete/README.rst

 engine.
 The file can be ran in command line to produce autocomplete results from sample data.

-**Note:** LetterAutocomplete will take some time to run due to the size of the sample data. (over 34000 lines of sentences to autocomplete from)
+**Note:** ..code:`LetterAutocompleteEngine` will take some time to run due to the size of the sample data. (over 34000 lines of sentences to autocomplete from)